Take a 1-min quiz to get a Wall Pilates Plan Male Female

 Pop culture would have you believe that Pilates is all about having a six-pack and looking like a model.
 But the truth is that Pilates is a journey, not a destination.

-You will get results (toned muscles, improved posture, increased flexibility, etc.), but they will come gradually.
+You may experience changes over time — such as improved posture, increased flexibility, and greater body awareness — but they will come gradually.
 So be patient and focus on the process, not the end goal.

 Start Small

 When you’re starting out, some movements may seem impossible.
-There could be several reasons why; maybe your muscles are weak, or your range of motion is tight.
+There could be several reasons why; maybe your muscles are not yet accustomed to this type of movement, or your range of motion is tight.
 Whatever the reason, don’t try to force yourself into a position that you’re not ready for.

 Start with small movements and build up gradually.
 As your strength and flexibility improve, you’ll be able to do more.